Big data: what it is and how it is changing finance.

 Financial analytics is no longer just the analysis of prices and their behaviour, it also takes into consideration factors that could affect them, social and political trends and their levels of support and resistance.

-Big data analytics can also be used in predictive models to estimate return rates and the many possible outcomes of investments.
+Big data analytics can also be used in predictive models to estimate return rates and the many possible outcomes of various investments.
 Access to big data is becoming increasingly larger, resulting in predictions that are more precise and the ability to lessen the inherent risks of financial trading in a more efficient way.

 High frequency trading has always been used, with machines trading without human input.
-However, the processing timeframe rules this method out because seconds are of the essence in this kind of trading and big data need more processing time.
+However, the processing time frame rules this method out because seconds are of the essence in this kind of trading and big data need more processing time.
 However, the paradigm is changing because traders are realising the value and the advantages of accurate extrapolations performed thanks to big data analytics.

 Real time analytics